11 Ethical And Socially Responsible Banks & Banking Alternatives: Make Your Money Work For The Better

 - Transparency: Instead of falling victim to greenwashing, check for certifications, public statements, commitments, and impact reports demonstrating positive outcomes.

 - History: Many big banks have been or are still involved in fossil fuel financing.
 But operating a green building or using recycled paper doesn’t negate the impact their business is having on the planet.

 - Inclusivity: Not all banks are owned and operated by white men.
 Check for those founded or operated by women or POC, or are doing their part to offer tools and expertise to close racial and wealth gaps through banking.

 - Community support: Look for banks that do more than just put their logo on the back of a local baseball team’s kit.
-This might mean providing funding for local jobs, housing support, providing low-interest small business loans, investments, scholarships and grants.
+This might mean providing funding for local jobs, housing support, providing low-interest small business loans, opportunities to invest in carbon credits, scholarships and grants.

 Short on time but want to know more?

 In Australia, Market Forces helps people know where they’re putting their money.
 In the US, Mighty Deposits does the same.

 FINAL THOUGHTS ON ETHICAL AND SOCIALLY RESPONSIBLE BANKS